St. Thomas Aquinas Church (Zanesville, Ohio): St. Thomas Aquinas

 On June 16, 1912, a tornado collapsed the church steeple into the nave during morning Mass, killing three people and injuring twenty-eight.
 The next year, the Muskingum River flooded, further damaging the church.
 The parish raised approximately $25,000 to repair the building.
 The parish ordered new pictorial stained glass windows from Joseph Osterrath of Liège, Belgium in 1914, but order fulfillment was delayed until after the end of World War I.

 The church was added to the National Register of Historic Places on March 11, 1980.

 In March 2017, The Dominican Province of Saint Joseph announced that the Order of Preachers would no longer staff the parish, and a priest of the Diocese of Columbus would be pastor, as of July 11.

 Structural Issues and Temporary Closure

 Structural engineers inspected the church attic on February 26, 2020, and discovered cracks in the wood trusses.
 As a result, the Mid-East Ohio Building Department condemned the building until repairs could be made.
 The parish adopted a plan to prevent further damage via shoring, repair the damaged timbers using steel structural channels, and make necessary cosmetic repairs.
 After starting the project on April 6, the work crew discovered asbestos fiberboard insulation which was likely installed in the 1920s or 1930s.
-The requisite asbestos removal delayed the shoring effort until at least May 1.
+The requisite asbestos removal delayed the shoring effort.
 Fundraising for an estimated $1.7 million dollars in repairs was approved by bishop Robert J. Brennan in July 2020, and the parish used the main church for Christmas Mass in 2021 after holding worship services at an alternate site for a time.